Natalia Iwanek Editing

 - a University Certificate in Plain Language from Simon Fraser University.

-My main areas of study: editing, plain language, linguistic hybridity, Spanish, Spanglish, the Latin American dictator novel, diasporic identity, political science, international relations, and US foreign policy in Latin America.
+My main areas of study: editing, plain language, linguistic hybridity, translation, Spanish, Spanglish, the Latin American dictator novel, diasporic identity, political science, international relations, and US foreign policy in Latin America.

 I am also multilingual.